cryostatio/jfr-datasource/README.md

 https://github.com/openjdk/jmc7
 ```

-For native image support, graalvm 20.3.0 is needed with path to it's directory set via environment variable `GRAALVM_HOME`.
+For native image support, graalvm 20.3.0 (Java 11 version) is needed with path to it's directory set via environment variable `GRAALVM_HOME`.
 This can be downloaded from:
 ```
 https://github.com/graalvm/graalvm-ce-builds/releases
 ```